• Skip to primary navigation

 German beef soup:

-• Finely chop the fresh carrots and leek.
-Add to the soup and cook for about 5 minutes until they are half cooked.
+• Finely chop the fresh leek and carrots.
+Add them to the soup and cook for about 5 minutes until they are half-cooked.

 • Add the dumplings and simmer them for about 10 to 15 minutes or until they start to float in the soup.

-Check the noodle's cooking time and add them to the soup while the dumplings are simmering.
-The noodles I use are tiny and only need 4 or 5 minutes, so I add them about 4 minutes before the dumplings are done.
+• Add noodles and chopped meat: Check the noodles' cooking time and add them to the soup while the dumplings are simmering.
+The noodles I use are tiny and only need 4 or 5 minutes to cook, so I add them about 4 minutes before the dumplings are done.

 • Add the egg custard squares during the last 2 minutes of the cooking time, so that they can get hot again.